magtrix11/MAGWORLD.github.io/_posts/2022-02-26-First_Post.md

 So many personal questions to so many strangers always put me on edge.
 When I grew older, I just starteed not going the first few days of class, avoided it all together.

 BUUUUUT Thats not who I am anymore.
 I am working on stepping out of my anxiety.
 Social anxiey is a pain really but
-#### *DAY BY DAY BRICK BY BRICK, WE BUILD.
+#### *DAY BY DAY BRICK BY BRICK, WE BUILD.*

 Anyways,,,,,,, I'm Antonia, BUT I like to be called
 ## MAG

 **I am an imaginationalist and I believe in being exceptional.
 I am a multidsiciplinary artist.
-I am a multidimensional being with depths like the ocean.
+I am a multidimensional being with depths like the ocean.**

 "You are not a drop in the ocean, you are the ocean in a drop." -RUMI

 I have been creating art since I have memory and recollection.
-I have loved color and the absence of color, form, space, since I could see.
+I have loved color and the absence of color, form, space since I could remember.
 I am a lover of pattern, and repetion.
 I love ranndomization and impulsivity.
 I create on instinct.

 But I only started seeing myself as an artist through using technology.